Tompkins County Unique Natural Areas (UNAs)

 A Unique Natural Area is a part of the landscape that has outstanding geological and environmental qualities, such as special natural communities, or plants and animals that are rare or scarce elsewhere in the county or region.

 The UNA inventory was started in 1973.
-It was greatly expanded and updated in 1990, revised again in 2000, and again during the period 2010-2016.
+It was greatly expanded and updated in 1990, then revised in 2000, and during the periods of 2010-2016 and 2019-2023.
 There are 195 UNAs currently within Tompkins County.
 These sites were included in the inventory based on the work of ecologists, botanists, animal scientists, geologists, and wetland specialists.
-Many of the sites were surveyed on foot.
+Sites with public access were surveyed on foot, as were private sites only when access was granted by permission of the owner.
 Other parcels were evaluated from the road, adjacent parcels, or by using topographic maps and aerial photography.

-• Important natural communities (state-designated wetlands, old forests, diverse plant and animal populations)
+• Supports important natural communities (state-designated wetlands, old forests, diverse plant and animal populations)

-• Quality of example (best representatives of natural communities or resources in the county)
+• Provides quality of example (best representatives of natural communities or resources in the county)

-• Rare or scarce plants or animals (identified at the global, state, or local level)
+• Includes rare or scarce plants or animals (identified at the global, state, or local level)

-• Geological importance (unique formation or paleontological site)
+• Has geological importance (unique formation or paleontological site)

-• Cultural significance (outstanding scenic beauty, recreational values, historic or archeological significance).
+• Offers cultural significance (outstanding scenic beauty, recreational values, historic or archeological significance).

 What a UNA is not...